theuema/theuema.github.io/_pages/about.md

 hide_title: true # theuma: hide_title added to remove title from single.html layout
 ---

 I am passionate about deriving insights and advancing knowledge from data, automating workflows and software deployment to enhance efficiency, reduce costs, and elevate code quality.
-Eager to develop further in data analytics, machine learning model development and data visualization, while cultivating leadership and strategic planning skills within collaborative team environments.
+Eager to develop further in data analytics, applying various machine learning models, and data visualization, while cultivating leadership and strategic planning skills within collaborative team environments.

 With over a decade in the semiconductor industry and years in diverse roles like software development, academic research, and data science, I bring a robust background complemented by a Master’s degree in Software Engineering and Management from Graz University of Technology.
 My career includes contributions in academia and industry, emphasizing initiative, meticulous documentation, and the clear communication of complex ideas.